gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 - The first icon will open the URL of the application that is deployed in production.
 It's a very simple page, but the important part is that it works!
-- The next icon with the small graph will take you to the metrics page where Prometheus collects data about the Kubernetes cluster and how the application affects it (in terms of memory/CPU usage, latency, etc.).
+- The next icon, with the small graph, will take you to the metrics page where Prometheus collects data about the Kubernetes cluster and how the application affects it (in terms of memory/CPU usage, latency, etc.).